stacks-network/stacks-core/docs/ci-workflow.md

 - Verifying code is formatted correctly
 - Integration tests
+- Unit tests
 - [Mutation tests](https://en.wikipedia.org/wiki/Mutation_testing)
 - Creating releases
   - Building binary archives and calculating checksums
   - Publishing Docker images

-1. Releases are only created when the [CI workflow](../.github/workflows/ci.yml) is triggered against a release branch (ex: `release/X.Y.Z.A.n`).
+1. Releases are only created when the [CI workflow](../.github/workflows/ci.yml) is triggered against a release branch (ex: `release/X.Y.Z.A.n`, or `release/signer-X.Y.Z.A.n.x`).
 2. [Caching](https://docs.github.com/en/actions/using-workflows/caching-dependencies-to-speed-up-workflows) is used to speed up testing - a cache is created based on the type of data (i.e. cargo) and the commit sha.
    Tests can be retried quickly since the cache will persist until the cleanup job is run or the cache is evicted.
 3. [Nextest](https://nexte.st/) is used to run the tests from a cached build archive file (using commit sha as the cache key).